petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

-where projects passed through distinct phases or "stage gates," e.g., planning, design, implementation, testing, deployment, towards a more fluid process where small software changes were frequently integrated and delivered.
+where projects passed through distinct phases or "stage gates," e.g., planning, design, implementation, testing, deployment, towards a more fluid process where small changes were frequently integrated and delivered.
+These days, elite software teams are deploying changes TODO...

+This was beneficial because learnings that occurred as the project went on could be applied rapidly.
+On the flip side,
+a project amenable to a waterfall process does not produce much learning along the way.

-Automation and reduced communication overhead made it possible to increase the number of iterations, and increasing the number of iterations leads to a better product.
+Automation and reduced communication overhead made it possible to increase the number of iterations per unit time, and increasing the number of iterations leads to a better product.

 The main learning here is that we want to increase the number of